Lywx/Lywxism/_posts/2015-06-13-knowledge-automatic-testing-system.markdown

 ## 1. Introduction

-The previously introduced knowledge management is proved to be ineffective in terms of flexibility and effectivity.
-Even though as I later introduced audio narrative for the key sentence of the specific piece of knowledge entry, it is still incredibly cumbersome to use.
+The previously introduced knowledge management system is proved to be ineffective in terms of flexibility and effectivity after months of experiments.
+Even though I later introduced audio narrative for the key sentence of the specific piece of knowledge entry, it is still incredibly cumbersome to use.
+It is like a degraded version of Google Now (without real useful data).
+Sometimes it is quite annoying to hear these irrelevant notification.
 At some extent, I believed it even harmfully introduces some overhead to an already task-overloaded mind.
-So the last project has failed through my trial.
+So I hereby concluded this project is a complete failure.
+I am not longer able to see any potential in it.

-Inspired by the TDD (Test Driven Development), based on which further idea like automatic testing and CTTD (Continuous test-driven development) are developed, I found these idea could be useful as a check-list like thinking tools.

-Since the fundamental practice in TDD is to ensure the tests passed.
+A week later, I felt inspired by the development workflow of TDD (Test Driven Development) and CTTD (Continuous Test-driven Development) immensely.
+I found these idea could be potentially useful as a automatic check-list like thinking tools.
+Since the fundamental practice in TDD is to ensure the tests passed over time.
+I could write tests using scriping languages and hook these tests with the audio notification system, which would be a very cheap and flexible design for a personal assistant software.

 TO BE CONTINUED ...